plxity/QuickLinks-Chrome-extension/readme.md

 ## How to use it?

 All the links to different social media handles are mentioned in the ```links.js```.
 You can go to that file and change the links.
 You can add new links as well.
-#### Make sure you add an icon for each new link you add otherwise it would throw an error.
+#### Make sure you add an icon for each new link otherwise it would throw an error.

 ## Demo
 ![Demo Photo](./demoQuickLink.png)